nautobot/nautobot/nautobot/docs/installation/selinux-troubleshootiing.md

 Executing `setsebool -P httpd_can_network_connect 1` should remedy the issue.
 Verify this by executing the `setsebool` command, verify that SELinux is enabled and in `enforcing` mode via the `sestatus` command, and test the application stack for functionality.

+The first curl command demonstrates the failure.
+Nginx responds with a HTTP response code of 502, indicating that it is unable to communicate with the Nautobot application.
+After executing the `setsebool` command, curl is used again to verify that Nginx is able to communicate with the Nautobot application.
+This is verified with the HTTP response code of 200.

 ```no-highlight
 # curl -ik https://nautobot.example.com
 HTTP/1.1 502 Bad Gateway